JhennyferZarate/JhennyferZarate/README.md

 ## 👩🏻‍💻 About me

 I'm a Software Engineering student at Mayor National University of San Marcos 🇵🇪.
-* I specialize in: ✅ Project Management, 😊 User Experience, 🧠 Artificial Intelligence and 💻 Front-end Development.
+* I specialize in: Back-end development, Robotic process automation and User Experience.
 * Sometimes I upload videos to [YouTube][website1] 📷
 * Also, I love:
     * 🎇 To go concerts and festivals